WetHat/rss-tracker/test-vault/RSS/reference/․NET Blog/What’s new in Orleans 8 for Scalable Distributed Applications.md

 >
 > The post [What’s new in Orleans 8 for Scalable Distributed Applications](https://devblogs.microsoft.com/dotnet/whats-new-in-orleans-8/) appeared first on [.NET Blog](https://devblogs.microsoft.com/dotnet).

 🔗Read article [online](https://devblogs.microsoft.com/dotnet/whats-new-in-orleans-8/).
-For other items in this feed see [[../․NET Blog|․NET Blog]].
+For other items in this feed see [[․NET Blog]].
-․NET Blog

 - [ ] [[What’s new in Orleans 8 for Scalable Distributed Applications]]
 - - -
 Orleans is a cross-platform framework for building robust, scalable distributed applications.
 A lot has happened in Orleans for since our last blog on new features in [Orleans 7.0](https://devblogs.microsoft.com/dotnet/whats-new-in-orleans-7/) including new integration with [.NET Aspire](https://aka.ms/dotnet-aspire).
 Let’s take a look at what’s new!